ClickHouse/ClickHouse/docs/en/operations/server-configuration-parameters/settings.md

 ## user_directories {#user_directories}

+Section of the configuration file that contains settings:
+-   Path to the users configuration file.
+-   Access rights.

-The path to the users config files.
-If `user_directories` is specified, the path from `users_config` won't be used.
+If this section is specified, the path from [users_config](../../operations/server-configuration-parameters/settings.md#users-config) won't be used.

-The `user_directories` section can contain any number of items, the order of the items means their precedence.
+The `user_directories` section can contain any number of items, the order of the items means their precedence (the lower the item the higher the precedence).

 **Example**